 - Short sentences – writing for the web often means compacting your thoughts and expertise into bitesize, scannable chunks of greatness.
-Short sentences allow even the most hyper-active reader to reap the benefits of your wisdom and appreciate your work.
+Short sentences allow even the most hyperactive reader to reap the benefits of your wisdom and appreciate your work.

 - Tell stories – storytelling truly is one of the best ways to capture the attention of your readers whether they’re 18 or 81.

-- Use examples – help your readers to grasp concepts by offering clear and obvious examples that underpin what you are talking about.
+- Use examples – help your readers grasp concepts by offering clear and obvious examples that underpin what you are talking about.

 We could have used a cliched quote about pictures being worth loads of words but it is really so true – if you want to evoke an emotion or make clear your point, a crisp, well conceived image is the way to do it.
 We recommend having a variety of images within your posts to help break up the blocks of text and to illustrate specific points – the most common format would be one featured image and then a series of screenshots or graphics to represent your sections.

-We always recommend the use of Compfight.com, a Flickr search tool that allows you to find creative commons licensed images.
+We always recommend the use of Compfight.com, a Flickr search tool that allows you to find Creative commons licensed images.

-Consistent image styles in your blog posts can help develop the notoriety of your brand for example if you’ve ever read Builtvisible Blog then you’ll be familiar with their big images that start each post (images and obviously the great content help them to stand out from the other SEO blogs out there).
+Consistent image styles in your blog posts can help develop the notoriety of your brand for example if you’ve ever read Builtvisible Blog then you’ll be familiar with the big images that start each post (images and obviously the great content help them to stand out from the other SEO blogs out there).

 Much more than making your blog post look pretty, this stage is about making sure it is readable…